 - A secondment is defined as a temporary movement of a staff member from ANU to an outside organisation, or from an outside organisation into the ANU.

-- Secondments may be initiated by an individual, by the University, or by an outside organisation.
+- Secondments are initiated by an individual, by the University, or by an outside organisation.

 - A secondment initiated by an individual is a period of leave without pay and hence does not count for service and leave purposes.
-A secondment initiated by the University where the new host employer reimburses the ANU for any leave accrued, does count for service and leave purposes.
+A secondment initiated by the University where the new host employer reimburses the ANU for any leave accrued, counts for service and leave purposes.

-- The delegate, when considering a request for a secondment, will have regard to:
+- The delegate, when considering a request for a secondment, has regard to the:

-- the skills and experience to be brought back into the workplace after the secondment;
+- skills and experience to be brought back into the workplace after the secondment;

-- the competency and career needs of the staff member seeking secondment;
+- competency and career needs of the staff member seeking secondment;

-- the career and development needs of the other staff members in the area; and
+- career and development needs of the other staff members in the area; and

-- the terms and conditions of the secondment, which should be clearly set out in assigned document prepared by the respective College/Division and authorised by the Director, Human Resources, and is then to be placed on the staff member's personnel file.
+- terms and conditions of the secondment, clearly set out in an assigned document prepared by the respective College/Division and authorised by the Director, Human Resources, and is placed on the staff member's personnel file.

 Role of Director - Human Resources

-- The Director, Human Resources will determine any issues within this procedure that are in dispute, or have not been determined locally in a manner consistent with this procedure.
+- The Director, Human Resources determines any issues within this procedure that are in dispute, or have not been determined locally in a manner consistent with this procedure.

 |Printable version (PDF)|